-A man accused of ramming a Kettering police cruiser then leading officers on a chase that led to a nearly 10-hour standoff at his home in Harrison Twp. was indicted Thursday along with his live-in girlfriend in connection to the incident.
+A man accused of ramming a Kettering police cruiser then leading officers on a chase that led to a nearly 10-hour standoff at his home in Harrison Twp. pleaded not guilty Tuesday, as did his live-in girlfriend in connection to the incident.

-Mark E. Slate Jr., 35, is charged with receiving stolen property, two counts of failure to comply with an order or signal of a police officer, inducing panic and theft, all felony charges, according to a Montgomery County grand jury report.
+Bond was set at $25,000 for Mark E. Slate Jr., 35.
+He was indicted May 16 on charges of receiving stolen property, two counts of failure to comply with an order or signal of a police officer, inducing panic and theft, all felony charges, according to a Montgomery County grand jury report.

 Slate allegedly struck a Kettering police cruiser around 5 a.m.
 April 16 after the officer responded to a report of a theft at an Annabelle Drive home.
 When the officer tried to stop the car, it led to a pursuit that went through Kettering and onto Interstate 75 North.